johnnyrwest/johnnyrwest/README.md

 I'm a software engineer / full-stack developer.

-I've been working at [The Change Company](https://www.thechangecompany.com/) building tools that help the CDFI mortgage market.
+I've been working at [The Change Company](https://www.thechangecompany.com/) building tools that help the CDFI mortgage market:

-- [xChange](https://www.xchangefi.com/) is an e-commerce marketplace for purchasing secondary loans
+- [xChange](https://www.xchangefi.com/) is an e-commerce marketplace that sells secondary loans
 - [Prequalification](https://applynow.changemtg.com/) is a customer-facing mortgage pre-qualifier

-My most recent endeavor before that was at [Host A Fan](https://hostafan.azurewebsites.net/), where I built an MVP application from the ground up.
+Before that I was at [Host A Fan](https://hostafan.azurewebsites.net/), where I built an MVP application from the ground up.

 Some of the technologies used:
  - React.js (Next.js)